Quick facts

 - Space plants at least 3 feet apart.

 - Most currants and gooseberries are self-fruitful.
-One variety will set fruit on its own.
+This means only one variety is needed for fruit set.

 - Prune annually to remove weak or dead canes and to open up the canopy.